 Whether or not the contributions of all co-authors are included in the document itself, will depend upon the type and purpose of the document.
 For example, with a short, three-page report prepared by a company for a client, it might not be appropriate to state who the authors are, let alone outlining what their contributions were.
 In some instances, outlining co-authors contributions is essential.
 When submitting an article for a peer-reviewed journal, it is usually a requirement that co-authors meticulously outline their contribution to the document.
 For example, the ICMJE (International Committee of Medical Journal Editors) state “In addition to being accountable for the parts of the work he or she has done, an author should be able to identify which co-authors are responsible for specific other parts of the work.
 In addition, authors should have confidence in the integrity of the contributions of their co-authors.”

 Co-authoring is often unplanned

-In many instances, the contributions of co-authors are not documented or even formally agreed to; a group of co-authors might discuss allocation of tasks over a coffee in an informal meeting.
-In many instances there is no prior agreement between co-authors at all which can lead to significant problems.
+In many instances, the contributions of co-authors are not documented or even formally agreed to; a group of co-authors might discuss allocation of tasks over a coffee in an informal meeting or through short emails.
+In many instances, there is no prior agreement between co-authors at all which can lead to significant problems.

 If the role and responsibilities of co-authors are not managed effectively, the process of writing can take longer than it should, or worse, documents may be poorly written or never get completed.
 Confusion about who does what can cause disagreement between authors and dramatically reduce the quality and quantity of what is written.
 Additional problems include: